 Changes to board or governance structure: Not anticipated for the upcoming year.
 Mill levy changes: In 2023 the mill levy imposed for operations and maintenance expenses was 1.000 and the debt service mill levy was 50.000 mills.
 In 2024, the District anticipates imposing a mill levy of 1.039 mills for operations and maintenance expenses and a debt service mill levy of 51.971 mills.

 New, refinanced or fully discharged debt: Not anticipated for the upcoming year.

-Elections: Not anticipated in the coming year.
+Elections: The District does not anticipate holding any elections in 2024.